carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/ASM/t_change_policy_enforcement_mode.rst

 2. Perform a PATCH operation on the policy selfLink.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Step 2
 Perform a PATCH operation on the policy selfLink.
 The data being sent to the server includes the new enforcementMode ('blocking').

 ::